sumitgiri87/EF_Minimum-Viable_Test/README.md

 # EF_Minimum_Viable_Test
-Program to test product hypothesis using statistical A/B testing
+This repo contains program to test product hypothesis using statistical A/B testing